The Lindt & Sprüngli

 High-quality cocoa beans are the heart of our chocolates.
 We want to know where those beans come from and what the conditions are on the ground.
-Lindt & Sprüngli has a big advantage in this, as we are one of the few chocolate companies to have control over every step of the production chain, from the selection of the finest cocoa varieties through to the finished product.
-This is one of the most fundamental elements of a sustainable and traceable cocoa bean supply chain – and it's not a task we want to delegate to others.
-That’s why we implemented our own sustainable sourcing model: the Lindt & Sprüngli Farming Program.
+Lindt & Sprüngli has a big advantage in this, as we are one of the few companies to produce chocolate from bean to bar – from the selection of the finest cocoa varieties through to the finished product.
+This is one of the most fundamental criteria of a sustainable and traceable cocoa bean supply chain – and it's not a task we want to delegate to others.
+That’s why Lindt & Sprüngli implemented an own sustainable sourcing model: the Lindt & Sprüngli Farming Program.

 Introducing the Lindt & Sprüngli

-We reached the goal of 100% verified cocoa bean supply chain in Ghana.
+We reached our goal of 100% verified cocoa bean supply chain in Ghana.
 The premiums paid so far for the sustainably sourced cocoa beans add up to more than 14 mio.
 US Dollars.

 Countries covered by

 Lindt & Sprüngli sources its high-quality cocoa beans from the world's most renowned cocoa origins such as Ghana, Latin America (mainly Ecuador), the Dominican Republic, Madagascar and Papua New Guinea.
 Farming Programs are in place in the following countries and we are continuously working to establish the program in other countries we source from.

 The Lindt & Sprüngli Farming Program consists of

 Element 1: Farmer organization and